Calosoma (Callisthenes) elegans (Kirsh, 1859)

 Callisthenes elegans amethystinus Obydov, 2002: 35

 Length 18,5-34 mm.
-C. elegans semenovi, as we define it, occupies the southernmost part of the Almaty region and is composed of a set of populations all characterized by the definitely flat elytral sculpture of triploid type with shallow imbrication, which in some cases is barely visible but anyway always identifiable.
+C. elegans semenovi, as we define it, occupies the souther central part of the Almaty region and is composed of a set of populations all characterized by the definitely flat elytral sculpture of triploid type with shallow imbrication, which in some cases is barely visible but anyway always identifiable.
 The body shape is short and rounded and the color of the upper body is variable from one population to another.

-More towards east, in the valley of the Charyn river (Talgar and Eńbekšiqazaq districts) there is another population that Obydov (2002: 35) regarded also as one more subspecies (Callisthenes elegans amethystinus).
-This population, also of medium size (22-25 mm.), differs from the neighboring one (ballioni auct.) only for the dark color of the upper body.
-Also in this case, however, there are intermediate chromatic forms with dark bronze, green or, rarely, blue green metallic reflections, more common in the border area in between.Therefore, it seems preferable to avoid further distinctions and keep the whole described set within the variability of the subspecies we call C. elegans semenovi.
+Still more towards north east (Eńbekšiqazaq district) there is another population that Obydov (2002: 35) regarded as one more subspecies (Callisthenes elegans amethystinus).
+This population, also of medium size (22-24 mm.), differs from the neighboring one (ballioni auct.) for the dark blue or violet color of the upper body.

 Examined specimens and literature’s data

 Kazakhstan.
 Almaty reg.
-Ala Tau distr: Boralday (SB), Almaty env.
-(EM, SB), Alma Arasan (SB); Talgar distr: Talgar env.
+Almaty city env.
+(EM, SB); Bostandyk distr: Alma Arasan (SB); Ile distr: Boralday (SB); Karasai Distr: Aksai river (SB); Talgar. distr: Talgar env.
 2000m, (SB), Eltai village env.
 (SB), Isaevo vill.
 700m.
-(SB); Eńbekšiqazaq distr: Aqsaj (Aksai) river (SB), Ashohibulak vill.
-(SB) , Chilik (Shelek) (SB), Chilik river valley (SB), Kokpek vill.
-(SB), Malybai vill.
-(Obydov, 2002: 36 sub elegans amethystinus).
+(SB); Eńbekšiqazaq distr: Ashohibulak (SB) , near Chilik (Shelek) and Chilik river valley (SB), around Kokpek (SB), hunting preserve of Zhyngylsu (10km N Kokpek) (SB), Malybay (Obydov, 2002: 36 sub elegans amethystinus).

 Notes: Brachypterous.
 It has been found in the plain and hills, at around 550m altitude up to 1000-1200m in the foothills of the mountain.
 Adults were collected from April up to July.